-Based on one such stakeholders consultation, the Company has, in the interest of public, undertaken construction of 35 kilometres of external roads at a cost of ₹85 crore to mitigate the impact of dust due to transportation of ores through trucks.
+Based on one such stakeholders' consultation, the Company has, in the interest of public, undertaken construction of 35 kilometers of external roads surrounding the mining area at a cost of ₹85 crore to mitigate the impact of dust due to transportation of ores through trucks.
 The cost of construction of these external roads is being shared by other mining lessees and customers in the region.